Hellgate (1989 film)

-Hellgate is a 1989 horror film directed by William A. Levey, written by Michael S. O'Rourke, and starring Ron Palillo, Abigail Wolcott, and Carel Trichardt.
+Hellgate is a 1989 supernatural horror film directed by William A. Levey, written by Michael S. O'Rourke, and starring Ron Palillo, Abigail Wolcott, and Carel Trichardt.
 It follows two young couples who become embroiled in the mystery of a desolate ghost town, Hellgate, where a young woman was kidnapped and murdered by a biker gang in 1959.
 It was released in the United States directly-to-video in August 1990 through Vidmark Entertainment.

 Plot

 College students Pam, her best friend Bobby, and Chuck are awaiting the arrival of Bobby's boyfriend Matt at a remote cabin in the Sierra Nevada mountains.
 Bobby tells the story of the Hellgate hitchhiker, an urban legend about a spectral female hitchhiker alleged to be the ghost of a woman, Josie Carlyle, the daughter of a mining magnate who was kidnapped by a biker gang in 1959 and brutally murdered in the now-ghost town of Hellgate, where her father served as mayor.
 After Josie's murder, a gold mining prospector uncovered a strange crystal in an abandoned mine, which he brought to her father, Lucas.
 Lucas, distraught over Josie's death, used the crystal's powers to reanimate her corpse, inadvertently wreaking supernatural havoc on anything that came in contact with it.

 Meanwhile, Matt stops at the same diner from where Josie was abducted years prior, seeking directions from a waitress there.
 He subsequently encounters Josie on the road and offers her a ride, unaware she is a ghost.
 The two drive through Hellgate, which appears populated by a number of ghostly figures meandering in a trancelike state.
 Matt drives Josie off at her dilapidated father's mansion, where he is invited inside.
 Josie seduces Matt, but he is frightened away by Lucas, armed with the crystal, and flees.

 Upon arriving at the cabin, Matt explains to Bobby his encounter with Josie.
 That night, Matt, Bobby, and Pam visit the local diner for coffee.
 In an abandoned car shop next-door, they find a newspaper article detailing the disappearance of Buzz, the leader of the biker gang, after Josie's disappearance.
 They are then attacked by Zonk, a boorish mechanic, who warns them against returning to Hellgate.
 Matt, Bobby, Pam, and Chuck drive to Hellgate to investigate despite Zonk's warnings, and find Josie's grave in the local cemetery.
 They are met by a series of ghostly individuals in town, and witness Josie naked in a dance hall, where several lone couples dance.